 - In startups, Agile marketing improves productivity and innovation.

-- Agile helps implement consistent practices and processes in marketing.
+- Agile helps implement consistent practices and processes in startup marketing.

 - Knowledge sharing, and therefore Agile implementation, is easier and faster in startups.